rrbarrero/credit-fraud/README.md

 ### Learnings & Technical Experience

+> [!IMPORTANT]
-I initially attempted to use **Polars** for data manipulation, as I find its syntax highly efficient and expressive.
-However, I encountered challenges with its integration into the broader ecosystem, particularly with libraries like **scikit-learn**.
-This lack of seamless compatibility made it less practical for this project.
+> I initially attempted to use **Polars** for data manipulation, as I find its
+> syntax highly efficient and expressive.
+However, I encountered challenges with
+> its >integration into the broader ecosystem, particularly with libraries like
+> **scikit-learn**.
+This lack of seamless compatibility made it less practical for > this project.

 ### Current Status & Future Work